Asian shares rally on hopes for China-US trade breakthrough

 ANALYST'S VIEWPOINT: "Trump did not declare a national emergency, nor did he hint toward one, which might have been a fear before the speech," Stephen Innes of Oanda said in a commentary.
 Meanwhile, "currencies are holding firm riding the wave sentiment from the positive buzz in U.S.-China trade talks."

-WALL STREET: Optimism over trade propelled shares to their third straight session of gains Tuesday, the longest winning streak for U.S. indexes since late November.
-The S&P 500 index rose 1 percent to 2,574.41.
-The Dow Jones Industrial Average picked up 1.1 percent to 23,787.45 and the Nasdaq composite also gained 1.1 percent, to 6,897.
-The Russell 2000 index of smaller-company stocks gained 1.5 percent, to 1,426.55.

 ENERGY: Oil prices also continued to rally.
-U.S. crude rose 80 cents to $50.58 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. crude rose $1.05 to $50.83 per barrel in electronic trading on the New York Mercantile Exchange.
 It has risen for eight of the past nine days and gained 2.6 percent to $49.78 per barrel on Tuesday.
-Brent crude, used to price international oils, added 79 cents to $59.51 per barrel.
+Brent crude, used to price international oils, added $1.06 to $59.78 per barrel.
 It gained 2.4 percent to $58.72 a barrel in London.

 Comments